China's Global Dreams Give Its Neighbors Nightmares

 From South America to the North Pole, the BRI posits China as the overlord of global integration.
 But Beijing’s neighbors are rather more skeptical.

-The authors recently visited Beijing, Astana, and Moscow to gauge how Xi’s vision jibes with those of Eurasian neighbors whose cooperation is essential to BRI’s success.
+The authors recently visited Beijing, Astana, and Moscow to gauge how Xi’s vision jibes with those of Eurasian neighbors whose cooperation is essential to the BRI’s success.
 We found an eagerness to participate in projects that support national development, but deep resistance to any westward or northern expansion of China’s practices, ideas, or population.
 As the region’s newest capital, Astana might be expected to showcase Eurasian ambitions, but with the exception of a Chinese-built hotel, there is not a trace of Sinophilia in the city.
 Storefronts and skyscrapers are ablaze with Cyrillic and English; there is barely a Chinese character in sight.
 Russia remains determinedly Slavic and European; its stylistic and ideological orientations are wholly occidental.
 Neither country hopes that China’s power will increase with its investments.

 China’s strategic logic